near/docs/docs/roles/developer/contracts/shell.md

 near keys YOU.testnet
 ```

 Below is a representation of an account with a single `FullAccess` key.
-This is the same one NEAR Shell has been authorized to use and is now in your filesystem in the `.near-credentials` folder mentioned earlier.
+This is the same one NEAR CLI has been authorized to use and is now in your filesystem in the `.near-credentials` folder mentioned earlier.

 **Note**: if you've been working with NEAR projects for a long time, it's possible for some keys to be stored in the older location.
 The previous location was inside a project in the `neardev` folder.